10 Campfire Safety Tips

 We are a reader-supported website and do not accept payment from manufacturers to promote their products.
 When you click on some of the links on our site and make a purchase, we earn a small commission at no cost to you.
 This keeps our website running and enables us to provide independent, high-quality outdoor resources free of charge.

-These statistics may look pretty bleak, but the good news is that it means most of the fire damage done to our forests each year can be prevented.
+The good news is that most of the fire damage done to our public and private lands can be prevented.
 With a little extra prep, attentiveness, and care, we can all make a large impact on the future of our natural spaces.
-In this article we’ll outline how to safely enjoy a fire outdoors.
+In this article, we’ll outline how to safely enjoy a fire outdoors.

 10 Fire Safety Tips

 The best way to lessen the impact of campfires on our natural spaces is to just do without them.
-Sure, fires are fun.
-But even more fun is having beautiful places we can all enjoy for years to come.
+Sure, fires are fun and warm.
+But even more fun is having beautiful wildernesses we can all enjoy for years to come.
 Below this list of tips, we outline our favorite ways to stay cozy at camp without fire.

-Always check with the agency that manages the land you’ll be on to get the most up-to-date information on the fire danger level.
-To find this info, consult your county’s website or make a call or web visit to the Bureau of Land Management, National Forest Service, state and local parks, and other agencies.
+Always check with the area’s managing agency to get the most up-to-date information on the fire danger level.
+To find this info, stop in the nearest forest service station on your way out, consult the county website, or make a call or web visit to the Bureau of Land Management, National Forest Service, state and local parks, and other agencies.

-Specific information about fire regulations in a wilderness area can usually be found in the top right of the managing acency’s website.
-In emergency situations, you’ll often see an advisory up top as well
+Specific information about fire regulations in a wilderness area can usually be found in the top right of the managing agency’s website.
+In emergency situations, you’ll often see an advisory Banner at the top as well.

-Clear Dead / Dry Debris Away From Your Fire Ring
+5. Clear Debris Away From Your Fire Ring

 Everyone loves the allure of a roaring fire, but it’s not necessary or worth the risk to the land.
 Smaller fires still produce an enjoyable amount of heat and light, and they’re much easier to burn to ash and fully extinguish when you’re done.